lfe/lfe/doc/src/lfe.1.md

 Resets the environment to its initial state.
 This will clear all variables, functions an macros that have been set.

+**(run File)**

+Execute all the shell commands in File.
+All defined variables, functions and macros will be saved in the environment if there are no errors.

 **(set Pattern Expr)**